Manual Chapter : Disaster Recovery Best Practices

 After you perform these two steps, all alerts are sent to nodes in the zone that contained the original master node.
 Then when communication is restored, the DCDs in the zone where the master node was restarted (Boston in our example) rejoin the cluster.
 The resulting data sync overwrites the Boston data with the Seattle data.
 The Seattle data center has the data that was collected before, during, and after the communications failure.
 The result is that all of the data for the original cluster is saved and when the data is synced, all alert data is preserved.

-How do I optimize my deployment for
+How do I optimize my deployment for disaster recovery?

 When you have data collection devices in multiple data centers, you can optimize your deployment to maintain data collection when some or all of the data collection devices in one data center fail.
 A few slight variations to the deployment process make it possible for you to take advantage of the BIG-IQ system's zone awareness feature.
 The resulting data collection device (DCD) cluster deployment provides the optimum data collection performance in an outage scenario.